arkprotocol/cw-ics721-callback-example/README.md

 Our mission:

 > Building an InterChain NFT Hub.
 Technically this means:
+>
 > Transitioning NFT utlities from a local, single-chain to a global and interchain level (like transfers, staking, snapshots, launchpads, marketplace, ...).

 Ark Protocol is the main contributor for `cw-ics721` and `cw-nfts`.
-Recent utilities we have provided:
+Recent utilities we have provided are:

 - ics721
-  - interchain transfers (obviously)
+  - InterChain transfers (obviously)
-  - outgoing and incoming proxies for additional security
+  - outgoing and incoming proxies for additional security (like whitelisting IBC channels)
-  - callbacks
+  - receive and ack callbacks
 - cw-nfts
-  - `cw721-expiration`: NFTs expires after a given duration (e.g. 1 year) - useful for subscriptions and services
+  - [cw721-expiration](https://github.com/CosmWasm/cw-nfts/tree/main/contracts/cw721-expiration): for issuing time-based subscriptions and services
   - upcoming major [v0.19 release](https://github.com/CosmWasm/cw-nfts/pull/156)
     - main logic moved to `cw721` package for re-use
     - distinction between `creator` and `minter`